 Whatever topic you choose, you want to make it as easy as possible for your experts to answer the question.
 Make your question specific and limit the scope so that busy experts can provide shorter answers.

-If you don’t have any idea yet, check previous roundups created in your niche as I’ve shown you already and tweak them a little bit.
+If you don’t have any idea yet, check previous roundups created in your niche, as I’ve shown you already, and tweak them slightly.